Skip to Main Content

 Visibility

 • In the Visibility section, set the visibility of your entry.
 The default setting, also the recommended one, is Public – No restriction.
-If you do not want your conference paper to be shown in the public portal, you can mark it as Restricted to Haris.
+If needed, you can choose restricted visibility.

-Here is how to register conference papers in Haris.
-Mandatory fields are indicated by a red asterisk * in the template.
-Note those fields that are special with conference papers.
-Moreover, conference papers have certain fields that are not marked as being mandatory, yet nevertheless should be filled in as carefully as possible.
+There are certain fields in the template that are special with conference papers.
+These are important to fill in even if not marked as compulsory.
 These fields are marked in the instructions with the heading on an orange ground colour.

 Type

-• Set the Publication category as Scientific > Peer-reviewed.
+• Set the Publication category as Scientific > Peer-reviewed, if the paper is reviewed.
 The Ministry of Education publication type A4 Article in conference proceedings will be chosen automatically.

-If your conference paper is not peer-reviewed, choose Not peer-reviewed, and the Ministry of Education publication type B3 Article in conference proceedings will show automatically.
+• If the paper is not peer-reviewed, the Ministry of Education publication type B3 Article in conference proceedings will show automatically.

 Publication information